Villa La Leopolda

 Few properties invoke the spirit of Belle Époque quite like Villa La Leopolda in Villefranche-sur-Mer, in the Alpes-Maritimes department on the French Riviera.
 Built on land once owned by Kings, the villa became a billionaire's party pad, the beautiful backdrop to several notable films, including one by Hitchcock, and received mentions in some popular books.

-Villa La Leopolda sits in 18 acres of land.
-Perched in a prominent position with sweeping views of the sea, and overlooking a verdant valley with pine forests, overall it paints a breathtakingly picturesque vista.
+Villa La Leopolda sits on 18 acres of land.
+Perched in a prominent position with sweeping views of the sea, and overlooking a verdant valley with pine forests, overall, it paints a breathtakingly picturesque vista.

 The History of Villa La Leopolda